Athanasios Kampitis: His ending

 The last moments of Athanasios Kampitis are described in a report of the magistrate (kadi) of the Islamic Court of Veria Ismail Haki efendi to Lubut Pasha.
 According to it, Kampitis was transferred to Veria where he was tried in the court, in the presence of the mufti of Veria, the cadi of Naoussa and the prefects of Veria and Naoussa.He was the first and probably the only Greek to be formally tried for the revolution of Naoussa.
 At the trial, Kampitis stated, according to the Turkish source: "I am an infidel (meaning a Christian), son of an infidel and I do not recognize your prophet", while cursing the Ottomans.
 He was eventually sentenced to death by hanging.
 Thus, he was hanged on the plane tree, still standing in Horologiou Square (Townclock Sq.) in Veria, next to the courthouse, by the Ottoman officer Sherif aga.
 After that, the Turks cut off his head and sent it to the governor of Thessaloniki, Abu Lubut Pasha.

-A modern photo of the historical plane tree on which Athanasios Kampitis was hanged by the Ottomans in Veria (July 1822).